-SECTION III: All Standing and Special Committees shall consist of a Chairman selected from the Boardas described in Article VIII, Section I. All committee Chairman must be a Board Member. and at least two members who may be co-opted from the general membership.
-Each Committee Chairman shall ensure the committee meets at least annually and shall provide a written annual report of the committee’s activity for said year.Each Committee Chairman shall file a written report by November 1 for presentation to the Board and newsletter summary.
+SECTION III: All Standing and Special Committees shall consist of a Chairman selected from the Board, as described in Article VIII, Section I. All committee Chairman must be a Board Member.
+Each Committee Chairman shall ensure the committee meets at least annually and shall provide a written annual report of the committee’s activity for said year.

 SECTION IV: All Committees are responsible for their own correspondence.
 Said correspondence on behalf of the Board or Committees must be reviewed and approved by the President for correctness and propriety of its contents.